 The Samsung Galaxy S8 Android Pie update is rolling out and it could appear on your Galaxy S8 or Galaxy S8+ in the near future.
-If it does you might be tempted to install it right away.
-While there are certainly benefits to installing Android Pie the second it arrives, some of you might benefit from waiting.
+When it does, you might be tempted to install it right away.
+While there are certainly benefits to installing Android Pie the second it arrives, some of you might want to wait.

 Samsung promised a Galaxy S8 Android Pie update in early 2019 and the company’s delivered.
-The update has left beta testing and it’s moving out to select models in select regions right now.
+The update has left beta testing and it’s moving out to select models in select regions right now including the United States.

-The Galaxy S8 Android Pie release is currently limited to users in Germany, Nordic countries, and the Netherlands but we expect it to hit other nations in the near future.
-If you own a Galaxy S8, Galaxy S8+, or Galaxy S8 Active, you should start keeping an eye out.
+The Galaxy S8 Android Pie roll out is gaining speed and we expect it to hit other devices in other regions in the near future.
+If you own a Galaxy S8, Galaxy S8+, or Galaxy S8 Active, you should keep an eye out.

 If you downloaded the Galaxy S8 Pie beta or you’ve been following along, you know that the update comes with some massive changes including a brand new user interface.
 Samsung’s One UI looks a lot different than the Samsung Experience UI on Android Pie.